 1943: Comedian, actor and writer Michael Palin, one of the members of the comedy group Monty Python, is born in Broomhill, Sheffield, West Riding of Yorkshire, England.
 Palin is also known for his travel writings and documentaries and for his roles in movies such as "Time Bandits," "A Fish Called Wanda" and "Fierce Creatures."

-1942: Tammy Wynette, one of country music's best-known artists and biggest-selling female singers, is born Virginia Wynette Pugh in Bounds, Miss.
+1942: Tammy Wynette, one of country music's best-known artists and biggest-selling female singers, is born Virginia Wynette Pugh in Bounds, Mississippi.
 She was best known for songs such as "Stand By Your Man," "I Don't Wanna Play House," "D-I-V-O-R-C-E" and "Kids Say the Darndest Things."
 She was married to fellow country music singer George Jones from 1969 to 1975 and the duo recorded several albums and singles throughout the 1970s and early '80s, including the No. 1 country hits "We're Gonna Hold On," "Golden Ring" and "Near You."
 She suffered a series of serious physical ailments starting in the 1970s, including more than a dozen major operations and an addiction to large doses of pain medication, and died at age 55 from a of a blood clot in her lung on April 6, 1998.

 1940: Actor Lance Henriksen, best known for playing the android Bishop in "Aliens" and "Alien 3," is born in New York City.
 Henricksen is also known for the TV series "Millennium" and for roles in movies such as "Hard Target," "The Right Stuff" and "The Quick and the Dead."

 1934: The first Three Stooges short, "Woman Haters," is released.
 The short includes Bud Jamison's character delivering the first "eye pokes" to the Stooges, which in turns sets off the first real Stooge brawl.